Welcome to the website dedicated to my motor racing related artwork and limited edition prints of Formula 1 related subject matter.

 During his time painting motor racing subjects, he produced works for David Coulthard, Gerhard Berger, Heinz-Harald Frentzen, Alain Prost, Stirling Moss, Kimi Raikkonen, Heikki Kovalainen, Frank Williams, the Sultan of Brunei, Asprey of Bond Street, rally champions Marcus Gronholm, Juha Kankunnen and Tommi Makinen, and The Ayrton Senna Foundation amongst many others.

-Simon still occasionally paints racing related pictures, but he his mostly known for his portrait painting.
+Now based just outside Oswestry, Simon still occasionally paints racing related pictures, but he his mostly known for his portrait painting.

 In association with the Bruce McLaren Trust, September 2013